codefresh-io/cap-docs.codefresh.io/_docs/installation/codefresh-runner.md

 This will execute the wizard in a special mode that will not actually install anything in your cluster.
 After all configuration questions are asked, all Kubernetes manifests used by the installer will be instead saved locally in a folder `./codefresh_manifests`.

-## Installing Codefresh Runner with values file
+## Install Codefresh Runner with values file

 To install the Codefresh Runner with pre-defined values file use `--values` flag: